My 500 Words: A Writing Challenge

 - Sign up for email updates (below) to get free writing tips and prompts via email.

-- At the end of January, we’ll evaluate to see what worked and what didn’t.
+- At the end of the month, we’ll evaluate to see what worked and what didn’t.
 I may even highlight a few success stories.

 Sign up for the free challenge